Appdynamics/hbase-monitoring-extension/README.md

 ## Troubleshooting steps ##
 Before configuring the extension, please make sure to run the below steps to check if the set up is correct.

-1. Telnet into your coherence server from the box where the extension is deployed. telnet <hostname> <port>
+1. Telnet into your HBaseMonitor server from the box where the extension is deployed. telnet <hostname> <port>

        <port> - It is the jmxremote.port specified.
         <hostname> - IP address

-    If telnet works, it confirm the access to the coherence server.
+    If telnet works, it confirm the access to the HBaseMonitor server.

 2. Start jconsole.
 Jconsole comes as a utility with installed jdk.
 After giving the correct host and port , check if HBase mbean shows up.